British Tobacco Boss Says She Won’t Try To Stop Her Daughters From Smoking

 The packaging on cigarettes and other tobacco products warn of the risks of smoking to your health, but British tobacco boss Alison Cooper of the company Imperial Brands says that she won’t stop her own children from taking up the habit.

-The Daily Mail says that Cooper, CEO of the company based in Bristol, England, admits that she is aware of the health warnings on the labels, but says she has raised her two daughters, ages 15 and 23, to make up their own minds.
+The Daily Mail said that Cooper, CEO of the company based in Bristol, England, admits that she is aware of the health warnings on the labels, but said she has raised her two daughters, ages 15 and 23, to make up their own minds.

-“I’ve always tried to bring them up in a way that they make their own choices in life from an informed position.”
+“I’ve always tried to bring them up in a way that they make their own choices in life from an informed position,” sh said.

-In a recent interview, she was asked if she would feel let down if either of her children would start smoking, and she said that she believes that disappointment is a waste of time for a mother.
-Cooper admits that she doesn’t smoke cigarettes herself, but says she does occasionally smoke a cigar.
+In a recent interview, she was asked if she would feel let down if either of her children started smoking, and she said that she believes that disappointment is a waste of time for a mother.
+Cooper admitted that she doesn’t smoke cigarettes herself, but said she does occasionally smoke a cigar.

-Cooper says she hopes that her company, which she joined in 2010, will stop selling cigarettes in her lifetime, but the sale of cigarettes has served her well, as she made over $5 million in 2017, which was an over $1.5 million raise from the previous year.
+Cooper said she hopes that her company, which she joined in 2010, will stop selling cigarettes in her lifetime, but the sale of cigarettes has served her well, as she made more than $5 million in 2017, which was a more than $1.5 million raise from the previous year.

 Light at end of Tobacco Road: interview with Imperial Brands boss Alison Cooper by @sabahmeddingshttps://t.co/0qatwXspVF